42core-team/monorepo/wiki/7_website.md

 # Running on the Website

-> As long as you keep the folder name `my-core-bot` and not modify the `my-core-bot/Makefile`, your bot will run fine on the website.
+> Generally, you don't need to worry about going through this page, just test that your bot runs on the website once and you'll be fine.
+As long as you keep the folder name `my-core-bot` and not modify the `my-core-bot/Makefile`, your bot will run fine on the website.
+If your bot doesn't run on the website though, this is the page for you.

 > For more details read this.
 Website runs are stricter than local.